 In 2014, the photographer Thomas Leveritt took a UV camera in one hand and a sunscreen cream in the other, and went out into the streets of Brooklyn to show people how their skin looked like in ultraviolet.
 The project was called “How the sun sees you”.

-Ultraviolet reveals skin microdamages, wrinkles, pigmentation, and freckles.
-These are the damaging effects of skin exposure to UV (children have yet to suffer the damages).
+Ultraviolet reveals skin microdamage, wrinkles, pigmentation, and freckles.
+These are the damaging effects of skin exposure to UV (children have yet to suffer the damage).
 Once sunscreen is applied, the skin turns black as seen with a UV camera, i.e. it becomes UV-proof.

 What are the Key Takeaways from the Video?

 - It’s important to apply the cream evenly without missing any spots on the skin (didn’t it ever happen to you to get sunburn all over your body except that spot on which you accidentally dropped some cream earlier?)

 - Apply enough cream.
 Two layers are better than one.
 A thick layer is better than a thin one.

 - Remember to cream wrists and feet, neck (especially the back of it), ears, and the back of the knees.

 - Apply a sunscreen cream over exposed body parts.